ndexondeck/lauditor/README.md

 namespace App\Ndexondeck\Lauditor;
 ```

-Similar, do the same for
+Similar, do the same for the following if published
 1) app/BaseModel.php
 1) app/Group.php
 1) app/Login.php